RHS Growing Guides

 Planting in the ground

-Before planting, enrich the soil with plenty of home-made garden compost.
-Then plant the tubers 15cm (6in) deep and 30cm (1ft) apart, in rows or staggered rows or in blocks.
-Allow 1.5m (5ft) between the rows.
-To produce more plants, you can cut large tubers into two or three pieces about the size of a hen’s egg – just make sure there is at least one bud on each piece.
+To produce more plants, you can cut large tubers in half – just make sure there is at least one bud on each piece.
 Water them in well after planting.

 Planting in containers

-If your soil is too wet for planting in late winter or spring, you can start the tubers off in pots outdoors.
-Then transplant the young plants into the ground once your soil is no longer waterlogged.
-See our guide to transplanting.
+If your soil isn't ready for planting in late winter/early spring, due to it being frozen, too wet or unprepared, you can start the tubers off in pots outdoors.
+Then transplant the young plants into the ground in late spring.

 Alternatively, you can grow the crop entirely in a large pot.
-This should be at least 45cm (18in) wide and deep, to accommodate one or two tubers, planted 15cm (6in) deep.
+Compact varieties are a good choice for container growing.
+The container should be at least 45cm (18in) wide and deep, to accommodate one or two tubers, planted 10-15cm (4-6in) deep.
 Use peat-free multi-purpose compost.
 Place the container in a sheltered spot, in sun or partial shade.
 Bear in mind that plants in containers need regular watering, especially in hot weather, and are likely to produce a smaller crop than in the ground.
-However, containers have the advantage that the plants can’t spread beyond their bounds, which is possible in the ground if lots of tubers are left unharvested.

 Plant Care

-Jerusalem artichokes are strong, vigorous plants and need little maintenance apart from watering in dry weather and tall supports unless they’re in a sheltered spot.
+Jerusalem artichokes are strong, vigorous plants and need little maintenance.
+However, they do benefit from watering during dry spells and will need supporting/staking unless they're in a sheltered spot or you're growing a compact variety.

 Watering